kaunghz/VirtuAlgo/README.md

 # VirtuAlgo
 VirtuAlgo is a stock portfolio management system that incorporates options to perform algorithmic trading.
-(We will add more to this later...).
+With VirtuAlgo, you can trade with real-time market data in a virtual setting, and set up algorithmic trading on top of it if you wish to.

 # Dependencies

-Must have PostgresSQL Version 16.0 or higher.
+To run this app, you must have PostgresSQL Version 16.0 or higher.

 # Installation
 First, clone the branch.

 You should be in the VirtuAlgo/ directory.